Skip to content

 Background

-• Agitation in the hospital result from discomfort, illness, medication effects or frustrations the patient is unable to meaningfully communicate
+• Agitation in the hospital results from discomfort, illness, medication effects or frustrations the patient is unable to meaningfully communicate.

 Presentation